Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Method

-A similar mechanism applies during inference when a novel sensory input is encountered.
+A similar expansion mechanism applies during inference when a novel sensory input is encountered.
 In this case, only $A_o$ is expanded, since the update pertains to the observation dimension rather than the state dimension.

-By continuously applying this update process, the agent maintains an adaptable, self-consistent world model that integrates both real and imagined experience.
+By continuously applying this update process, the agent maintains an adaptable, self-consistent world model integrating both real and imagined experience.
 This ensures that exploration not only extends the map but also improves the accuracy of navigation when pursuing specific goals.